Johnlon/spam-1/docs/alu_with_carry_in.md

 Re "A-B (special)" above, see [CSCVon8 ALU design](https://github.com/DoctorWkt/CSCvon8/blob/2b362a9e793238ebd150855a6dd6c5987674c7c6/Docs/CSCvon8_design.md) for an explanation of "Special"

-Where this ALU differs to CSCvon8 is that I wanted the SPAM-1 arithmetic for A and B to take the carry bit into account in the hardware.
+This ALU differs in two respects to CSCvon8.

+Firstly, I wanted the SPAM-1 arithmetic for A and B to take the carry bit into account in the hardware.
 So in column 2 where I have 3 such operations at 9/10/11 and at 13/14/15.

 For these 6 addition/subtraction functions the value of the second address line into the ROM will be derived from the carry bit rather from the raw bit 2 coming from the control logic.
 To achieve this there will be an additional bit of multplexing logic external to the ROM.
 (If we could find a 4Mx8 DIP EPROM, with an additional address line then this external logic could have been avoided).
 In any case the additional logic selected either the carry-flag or the original address line and looks like this ...